Reflow Documentation

 }

-Persisted workflow input and step output must be JSON-compatible data: plain objects, arrays, strings, numbers, booleans, null, and undefined.
+Persisted workflow input and step output must be plain data: objects, arrays, strings, numbers, booleans, null, undefined, and Date.

 Deployment